NII-DG/nii-dg/docs/nii-common-schema-profiles.md

     <tr>
         <td>@id</td>
         <td>MUST</td>
         <td>MUST be either a URI Path relative to the RO Crate root, or an absolute URI.
-With directory, the id SHOULD end with /.<br>File Data Entries with an @id URI outside the RO-Crate Root SHOULD at the time of RO-Crate creation be directly downloadable by a simple retrieval (e.g. HTTP GET), permitting redirections and HTTP/HTTPS authentication.</td>
+With directory, the name SHOULD end with <code>/.</code><br>File Data Entries with an @id URI outside the RO-Crate Root SHOULD at the time of RO-Crate creation be directly downloadable by a simple retrieval (e.g. HTTP GET), permitting redirections and HTTP/HTTPS authentication.</td>
         <td>対象ファイル・ディレクトリのパス</td>
         <td><a href=https://www.researchobject.org/ro-crate/1.1/data-entities.html#core-metadata-for-data-entities>researchobject.org</a></td>
     </tr>